steipete/speaking/README.md

 [![try!
 Swift  in New York, USA](https://github.com/steipete/speaking/blob/master/Pictures/try-swift-nyc-2018-2-small.jpg?raw=true)](https://speakerdeck.com/steipete/hacking-marzipan)

 Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
-I direct the day-to-day work as CEO of [PSPDFKit](https://pspdfkit.com) and also share knowledge on our [company blog](https://pspdfkit.com/blog/all/).
+I'm a full-time Open Source builder working on exciting AI-powered projects.
+Visit [steipete.me](https://steipete.me) to learn more about my work.

+### Topics 2025

+### You Can Just Do Things

+This is a new talk I'm working on.
+If you're following me on Twitter/Mastodon, you'll know that I'm fully back and knee-deep in AI, using agents to basically build whatever I always wanted to build.
+This talk is gonna be a mix of practical tips and inspirational thoughts, explaining this incredible shift that's currently happening.
+AI is gonna change the world, and it's starting with software development.
+It's exciting and it's scary.
+If you lose your job or not, is up to you.

-### Topics 2024
+### Earlier Topics

 ### What Nobody Tells You When Selling Your Business